davidks13/TCP_Server_Client/README.md

 $ ./Client 8080
 ```

-P.S. the comments are generated with the help of chatGPT)
+P.S. the comments of main.cpp-s are generated with the help of chatGPT)